swapnil99jakhi/JakhiMiniProject/1_Requirements/Readme.md

 * The system is clock display time zones and currency converter.

 ## When:
-* It cam be used whenever user is in necessity of finding another country's time and its currency rate for his/her use.
+* It cam be used whenever user is in necessity of finding another city's time and its currency rate for his/her use.

 ## Where:
 * It will work on all OS platforms.